Dirty soda: Geographic distribution and retail presence

-The first shop widely credited with commercializing dirty soda is Swig, founded by Nicole Tanner in St. George, Utah, in 2010.
-What began as a modest drive-thru operation soon exploded into a regional phenomenon, particularly among younger consumers and families seeking indulgent but alcohol-free drinks.
-However, remaining true to their origins, dirty sodas are often still sold at drive-through restaurants.
+Dirty sodas are often still sold at drive-through restaurants.
+One shop that has commercialized dirty soda is Swig, founded by Nicole Tanner in St. George, Utah in 2010.

-As dirty soda grew in popularity, Utah became the epicenter of a beverage trend that would eventually spread beyond state lines.
-By the mid-2010s, a number of specialty soda shops—including Sodalicious, Fiiz, Thirst Drinks, and Quench It!—opened across Utah and neighboring states, each offering their own menu of flavored soda mixes.
-Swig and Sodalicious became especially dominant, prompting a 2017 legal battle over branding and trade dress, underscoring the drink's growing cultural and commercial importance in the region.

-The dirty soda became popular in the mountain states region of the United States in the 2010s, and in the 2020s began to expand to a national consumer base.
-Swig, now one of the largest chains associated with the drink, has opened over 95 locations in at least 15 states, including Idaho, Arizona, Texas, Florida, North Dakota, Tennessee, Arkansas, and Missouri.
-The concept has even entered the mainstream at national chains.
+As dirty soda grew in popularity, a number of specialty soda shops—including Sodalicious, Fiiz, Thirst Drinks, and Quench It!—opened across Utah and neighboring states throughout the mid-2010s.
+In the 2020s, the drink began to expand to a national consumer base.
+Swig opened over 95 locations in at least 15 states, including Idaho, Arizona, Texas, Florida, North Dakota, Tennessee, Arkansas, and Missouri.
+The concept has entered the mainstream at national chains.
 Sonic Drive-In added "dirty soda"–style customization to its menu, allowing customers across the U.S. to add sweet cream and syrup flavors to their sodas.
 Convenience stores and gas stations such as Buc-ee's and Speedway have also adopted the trend by offering syrups intended for coffee that customers use to craft their own soda.